-Defined Term Definition Purpose Gathering pipeline "A pipeline that gathers natural gas from the custody transfer point to the connection point with a natural gas processing plant or a transmission or distribution system."
-Defines natural gas pipelines within OCD's jurisdiction Natural gas gathering system "The gathering pipelines and associated facilities that compress, dehydrate, or treat natural gas from the custody transfer point to the connection point with a natural gas processing plant or a transmission or distribution system."
+Defined Term Definition Purpose Gathering pipeline "A pipeline that gathers natural gas within a natural gas gathering system from the custody transfer point to the connection point with a natural gas processing plant or a transmission or distribution system."
+Defines natural gas pipelines within OCD's jurisdiction Natural gas gathering system "The gathering pipelines and associated facilities that compress, dehydrate, or treat natural gas from after the custody transfer point to the and ending at the connection point with a natural gas processing plant or a transmission or distribution system."
 Defines a system to include pipelines and associated facilities